-Sleep apnea and hypertension
+Sleep Apnea and Hypertension

-Various studies recognize that obstructive sleep apnea as an identifiable cause of hypertension and recommend screening of newly identified hypertensive patients or patients who develop refractory hypertension for obstructive sleep apnea.
+Various studies recognize OSA as an identifiable cause of hypertension and recommend screening of newly identified hypertensive patients or patients who develop refractory hypertension for obstructive sleep apnea.